sisimai/p5-sisimai/README.md

 What is Sisimai ? | シシマイ?
 =============================

-Sisimai is a core module of bounceHammer version.
-4, is a Perl module for analyzing email bounce.
+Sisimai is a core module of bounceHammer version 4, is a Perl module for analyzing email bounce.
 "Sisimai" is a coined word: Sisi (the number 4 is pronounced "Si" in Japanese) and MAI (acronym of "Mail Analyzing Interface").